 Never mix in the bank old batteries with the new ones that you buy.
 You might be tempted to think that this is a good idea because it will increase the overall capacity, but in fact, you’re just harming the new batteries that you have bought.
 This happens because the old batteries don’t perform as well as they did, deteriorating the new ones too.

 What you must never forget is that cleaning is occasionally required.
 When dirt gathers on top of it, take a cloth and wipe it off.
 Also, as soon as corrosions appear on the terminals of the battery, handle them by using a wire brush post cleaner.
 By doing this, you extend the lifespan of the accumulator, and you maintain the constant and powerful flow of electricity that the boat needs.

-Without a doubt, charging is the most important maintenance work that you have to do in order to keep it up and running for a long time.
+Without a doubt, charging is the most important maintenance work that you have to do in order to keep the marine battery up and running for a long time.
 First of all, make sure you respect the recommended number of hours for recharging the specific battery you choose.
 Also, do not forget to recharge it immediately, especially if it has been stored separately or the boat has not been used for a long time.

 No matter the type of accumulator you go with, make sure to occasionally check it for cracks and bulges.
 If these problems do arise, it means that either the alternator of the boat has a problem or the charger is overcharging it.